jh14778/compiler-explorer/README.md

 [swift]: https://swift.godbolt.org/ "Compiler Explorer for Swift"

 You can support this [this project on Patreon](https://patreon.com/mattgodbolt).

+### XC Setup

+Change the `compilers` and `defaultCompiler` value in etc/config/xc/default.properties to your local XMOS tools directory's xcc1llvm.

 ### Developing or running a local instance